Leaders Right This Way

 After deciding that Camp Mi-Te-Na is the best option for your son, the way to prepare yourself is to read through the parent handbook in its entirety, browse our website, and even join our Official Facebook Page.
 This is the best way to see first hand the memories that are made, friendships that are created, and the fun that your son will experience this summer.
 Rest assured, our staff are trained professionals, and many of them started out at Camp Mi-Te-Na as campers themselves and have returned year after year.
 They know what it’s like to be a first time camper, so they can easily relate to your son and make sure that he’s having an amazing experience.
 Our staff are dedicated professionals that return year after year to provide campers with the same amazing experience that they once had as campers themselves.

 Camp is a great way to make new friends!
 In addition to just being exposed to many new people, your child will be surrounded by staff that are trained to work with youth and help them meet new people while making new friends.
 Staff are also trained in how to address any negative issues, should they arise, such as managing cliques and/or bullying.

-What happens if my sons CAMPDOC account is not completed upon arrival at camp?
+What happens if my camper’s medical forms are not completed upon arrival at camp?

 My child has special medical needs.
 What can I do to insure his needs are met?

-Please call or email our camp registrar outlining your son’s condition and any special requirements.
-This will allow us to determine if we are able to adequately meet your son’s needs and provide a meaningful camp experience.
+Please call or email our camp enrollment coordinator outlining your camper’s condition and any special requirements.
+This will allow us to determine if we are able to adequately meet your child’s needs and provide a meaningful camp experience.
 Additionally, we encourage you to speak with the nurse during the health check-in and to your son’s cabin counselors.